 At the age of 11, I was big into a gaming site called Neopets.
 And one thing you could do with it was host your own virtual shop front.
-It allowed you to customize it with themes, utilizing HTML.
+It allowed you to customize it with themes, by utilizing HTML.

 As a child, I began to teach myself how to replace images in themes, edit the sizes and text boxes, and eventually began using paintshop pro to put together my own designs.
-I then hosted the HTML on my own hobby website, and embed them so that others could use the templates as well.
+I then hosted the HTML on my own website, and embed them so that others could use these templates as well.
 I thoroughly enjoyed it!

 OVER THE COMING YEARS, I FELL IN LOVE WITH PHOTOGRAPHY AND EDITING.
 ESPECIALLY RESTORATIONS.

 But this love applied to most all things Photoshop related, and this ended up also playing a huge role in my business life in the years to come.